-Replace plotted step response data with data computed from a different dynamic system model.
+Replace step response data in an existing plot with data computed from a different dynamic system model.

 Suppose you have a plant model and pure integrator controller that you designed for that plant.
 Plot the step responses of the plant and the closed-loop system.

 w = 2; zeta = 0.5; G = tf(w^2,[1,2*zeta*w,w^2]); C1 = pid(0,0.621); CL1 = feedback(G*C1,1); h = stepplot(G,CL1);

 h is the plot handle that identifies the plot created by

 stepplot.
 In this figure,

 G is used to compute the first response, and